pierolenzo/Infrastructure-for-web-application/README.md

   * If you want to use your own domain configured in route53, set the variable `create_route53_record = true` and put the domain name in `domain_name`.

 > [!TIP]
-> an alternative, set "create_route53_record" to "false" if you don't have a domain and want to test the infrastructure quickly.
+> an alternative, set `create_route53_record = false` if you don't have a domain and want to test the infrastructure quickly.

 ```shell
 terraform init